by Gordon M. Hahn

 Obviously, the other signatory, the EU (represented by the signature of Ambassador Heidi Tagliavini and in the talks by German Chancellor Angela Merkel and French President Gerard Hollande), has no control whatsoever over forces on the ground.

 Second, the parties were motivated by immediate concerns and not the search for a lasting resolution to the conflict.
 This is likely most true for Poroshenko.
 Under any true peace accord, the embattled Ukrainian president will see his ruling coalition crumble and a likely coup attempt by elements within the ‘party of war’ – led by Prime Minister and national Front Chairman Arseniy Yatsenyuk, Security and Defense Council Chairman Alexander Turchynov, MVD chief Arsen Avakov, Radical Party leader Oleh Lyashko, and Fatherland Party leader Yulia Tymoshenko – and their radical allies in the Maidan regime like Right Sector, the Svoboda Party, among other neo-fascist groups.
-These groups are bent on violently returning the Donbass and Crimes to Kiev’s fold, despite Ukraine’s economic crisis, bankruptcy and an impending default.
+These groups are bent on violently returning the Donbass and Crimea to Kiev’s fold, despite Ukraine’s economic crisis, bankruptcy and an impending default.

 The Ukrainian treasury had enough currency reserves for another month on the eve of the Minsk conference, and the IMF was refusing to release a loan before a ceasefire is achieved.
 This meant that Kiev would have had no more funds to pay and fuel its already shaky military machine.
 One day after the Minsk 2.0 accord was signed, the IMF announced release of a $17.5 billion tranche.
 This and the promise of US advisors and training and the possibility of US weapons make continuing the war possible, though not inevitable.
 Poroshenko may still decide to implement the accords.
 If Russia and the rebels return the favor, then all is well.
 If they do not, then the West is sure to blame Putin, and Poroshenko will have a new jumping off point from which to parlay more Western economic, political, and military support.
 The impending catastrophe at Debaltsevo and the possibility, however unlikely, that the Obama Administration was seriously considering sending US weapons to Kiev may have concentrated some of the parties’ minds, at least temporarily.

-Third, the structure of the talks do not correspond to the structure of the conflict.
+Third, the structure of the talks does not correspond to the structure of the conflict.
 It is at least a two-tiered conflict.
 The first is the conflict on the ground, the civil war between the Donbass and Kiev.
-Second is the geostrategic conflict between Moscow and the West, born of NATO expansion to Russia’s borders.
+Second is the geostrategic conflict between Moscow and the West, largely Washington, born of NATO expansion to Russia’s borders.
 As a result of this imbalance, loopholes were built into the Minsk 2.0 agreement.

 That the agreement’s weakness is driven by the incomplete structure of the negotiations as compared to the structure of the conflict is evidenced by the absence of a clause on one of the main internal causes of the conflict – the Donbass’s demand for federalization or autonomy.
 Since this is an internal issue of sovereign Ukraine’s institutional design, it can not be stipulated in a document signed by other states or international organizations like Russia and the EU.
-This is why a different structure that included all of the conflict’s parties on the ground is necessary.
+This is why a different structure that includes all of the conflict’s parties on the ground is necessary.
 In this way, Putin (and perhaps others at the talks, we do not know) is correct in insisting that the leaders of the breakaway regions participate in talks and even sign the new agreement and that Poroshenko begin dealing with the separatist leaders or their representatives directly.
 Their signatures should have been secured.

 This weakness is also demonstrated by Russian Vladimir Putin’s statement that Russia can not fulfill the agreement’s clauses but can only serve as a guarantor.
 This is true for the EU as well.
 Moscow will not acknowledge the presence of its weapons or the small number of troops it has contributed to the defense of Donbass, and therefore it can only adopt the role of guarantor on almost all issues.
 Russia’s only somewhat open commitments are to close the borders and stop the supply of volunteers, soldiers and equipment, but these are interconnected and rest on the former, border issue.
 Both commitments, however, are mentioned in the agreement without reference to Moscow or Russia.
 Ukraine is, therefore, the only signatory-party to the new agreement that can actually carry out several of the requirements in the agreement, since the Donbass’s DNR and LNR refused to sign.
 Thus, the onus in carrying out the agreement as such falls inordinately on Kiev.